Explaining This Octopus' Amazing Camouflage Skills

 “Octopuses are really secretive by nature,” Sawyer says.
 “They like to try to blend into their surroundings if they’re not in some kind of cave or den.”
 They can also use their disguises to either avoid predators or to sneak up on their own prey.

-How do they know what colour to mimic?
+How do they know what color to mimic?

 Good question, and one that researchers are still trying to answer.
 They know Cephalopods (octopuses, squids, and cuttlefish) match their skin to their surroundings using their eyesight.
 But what’s perplexing is that octopuses are actually colorblind.
-It’s possible they can distinguish between different polarisation of light better than humans can, but the exact method for how they identify colour is unknown.
-The act of changing colour is the work of cells called chromatophores that contain colorful pigments (black, brown, orange, red, or yellow) and can be squeezed like a balloon to make the pigments more prominent on the skin.
-Fox Meyer with the Smithsonian Museum put it well: “If you squeezed a dye-filled balloon, the colour would be pushed to the top, stretching out the surface and making the colour appear brighter.”
+It’s possible they can distinguish between different polarization of light better than humans can, but the exact method for how they identify color is unknown.
+The act of changing color is the work of cells called chromatophores that contain colorful pigments (black, brown, orange, red, or yellow) and can be squeezed like a balloon to make the pigments more prominent on the skin.
+Fox Meyer with the Smithsonian Museum put it well: “If you squeezed a dye-filled balloon, the color would be pushed to the top, stretching out the surface and making the color appear brighter.”